Report on Corporate Governance

 • Financing plans of the Company.

-• Minutes of meetings of the Board of Directors and Committees of the Board.
+• Minutes of the meetings of the Board of Directors and Committees of the Board.

 • Minutes of the Board Meetings of material subsidiaries.

-• Details of potential acquisitions or collaboration agreement.
+• Details of potential acquisitions or collaboration agreement, if any.

-• Any issue, which involves possible public liability claims of substantial nature, including any Judgment or Order, if any, which may have strictures on the conduct of the Company.
+• Any issue, which involves possible public liability claims of substantial nature, including any judgment or order, which may have strictures on the conduct of the Company.

 • Developments in respect of human resources.